SaadMirzaBaig/DresssingRoom_3DAvatar/README.md

 * The application should start with a very simple “welcome” UI panel, complete with a button that brings the user to the main screen of the application.
+* Create a login system using Scriptable Objects for 2 users.
+Each user can have 2 different choice of color for cloth.
 * On the main screen the user can view the 3D model of a human character, and by pressing two dedicated UI buttons, labeled “+” and “-”, the user can respectively increase or decrease the waist of the character.
 Only the waist area is supposed to change in volume, when using